mainframed/MainTP/README.md

 ## MainTP.py

-A python script which takes a hostname/ip address of a z/OS FTP server, a username and password and gives you shell access in OMVS.
+A python script which takes a hostname/ip address of a z/OS FTP server, a username and password and gives you either a bind shell or reverse shell and automatically connects to it.

 ## How?

-**Netcat**: A copy of the netcat binary is stored in this script BASE64 encoded.
-It's been precompiled in OMVS to make this a stand alone script.
-After connecting to z/OS it uploads this file.
+**Bind/Reverse Shell**: A JCL file is dynamically generated which contains either a bind or reverse shell in C. This C code is compiled, on z/OS, at the time of exploit.

+**CVE-2012-5955**: The JCL file contains an implementation of CVE-2012-5955 originally discovered by whomever perpetrated the Logica mainframe breach.
+Refer to https://github.com/mainframed/logica/blob/master/kuku.rx for original local priv escalation exploit on OMVS.
+This is essentially a REXX script that exploits a flaw to give you UID 0.

-**JCL**: A JCL file is dynamically created based on a bunch of criteria.
-It copies the binary and executes a listener on a random port.
+**JCL**: A JCL file is dynamically created based on the criteria provided (shell type, ip addresses, ports), uploaded via FTP and executed by JES (using the SITE FILE=JES extended commands).

 **NetEBCDICat**: A copy of NetEBCDICat is here as well.
-NetEBCDICat is just an implementation, in python, of netcat but it translates EBCDIC to ASCII because netcat in OMVS only speaks EBCDIC.
+NetEBCDICat is just an implementation, in python, of a socket ommunicator but it translates EBCDIC to ASCII because OMVS only speaks EBCDIC (ugh!).

 ## Together

 [+] Connecting to: mainframe.company.com : 21

-[+] Uploading trapdoor binary

 [+] Switching to JES mode

 [+] Inserting JCL in to job queue

-[+] Cleaning up...
+[+] Job JOB00000 added to JES queue

-[+] Connecting Shell on port 50033 .....Done!
+[+] Connecting Reverse Shell - Waiting for z/OS!

 id

-uid=31337(CASE) gid=0(GRP1)
+uid=0(SYSROOT) gid=0(SYS1)